L756; Short form: BAEL/FE

 In your final year, there is greater flexibility for you to select options, in addition to the compulsory modules which you need to complete the single honours programme.

 And you also take an additional 60 credits (generally three modules of 20 credits each) from our suite of options:

-On this programme, we study the literature in different periods and places.
+On this English Literature course, we study the literature in different periods and places.
 Each year, we focus on a specific literary period (Renaissance, Restoration and eighteenth century, Romantics and nineteenth century, Modernists and contemporary writing).
 You’ll also study literature from across the world and engage with influential theories about gender, race and identity formation that enhance your reading and intensify your cultural and social knowledge and understanding.

 We also emphasise career planning throughout your studies, working with you to enhance skills and involving you in practical projects and work-based learning to help you to understand your career goals and how to tailor your studies towards those goals.

 English Literature at UCLan has been recognised for its excellent in teaching and learning and we have two National Teaching Fellows on our team, appointed by the Higher Education Academy.

 Teaching support outside of the seminars has been as consistently good as it is inside.
 Lecturers are always happy to provide extra feedback or act as a sounding board for your ideas.

 Full-time: The fee for the first year of the course will be £5,500 (UK/EU).
 Fees for years 2 to 4 will be £9,250* (UK/EU) per year

 *Tuition Fees are per year unless otherwise stated.